Jagratihooda/twitter-stream-java-excercise/README.md

 - Configure Search Param in application properties

-- On first time run a URL will be displyed in console, open the URL in browser and enter the generated in the console input.
+- URL will be displyed in console on Application startup, open the URL in browser and enter the generated key as n input in console.

 - Output Tweets will be displayed in Console and logs/spring.log file